 The Rise of Alternative Forms of Payment

 In many regions, credit card penetration is particularly low due to restrictions to obtaining a credit card, tight credit, or a consumer’s own security fears.
 Europeans tend to prefer online banking or bank transfers and parts of Asia and Africa don’t even offer common credit card schemes.
 In many parts of the world, the cash economy still reigns supreme.
-At the other end of the spectrum, some societies are going completely cashless and new AFOPs like e-wallets are being used like never before.
+At the other end of the spectrum, some societies are going completely cashless and new AFOPs like e-wallets are becoming the norm.

 Consumer Payment Preferences

-With each new alternative form of payment that pops up, they tend to focus on these things with customers in mind:
+With each new alternative form of payment that pops up, the focus is on these things with customers in mind:

 Convenience: Today’s customers want a streamlined checkout experience without lots of forms.

-Speed: It’s no secret that people have shorter attention, so nowadays, it’s all about doing things fast.
+Speed: It’s no secret that people have shorter attention spans, so nowadays, it’s all about doing things fast.